ZenonSeth/logistica/README.md

 # Machines

-Almost all machines can connect to a network, unless otherwise stated, and can perform useful tasks when connected to an active network.
+All machines can connect to a network and can perform extra useful tasks when connected to an active network

 Machines that have inputs or outputs can be sneak + punched to show their i/o.

+# Creating a Network

 ## Controller
 A Controller is the node required to create an active network.
 Exactly one controller can be conneted to a network, and removing it will disconnect all other devices connected to the network.
 Controllers allow you to rename the network.